GigaSpaces-ProfessionalServices/dih-k8s-training-labs/lab-service-dev-solution/README.md

 ##### Prerequisites

 ###### Kubernetes
-1. Make sure you have an EKS cluster created and `kubectl` and `helm` are installed and configured to connect to EKS.
+1. Make sure you have a k8s cluster created and `kubectl` and `helm` are installed and configured to connect to your k8s cluster.

-The jumper box will have the ability to connect to EKS.
+The jumper box will have the ability to connect to your k8s cluster.

 ###### For testing the REST application in a local environment
 1. You will need a local installation of GigaSpaces installed.